Shweta-creater/Rest3-component.md/Dummy api.md

+Create a new entity or update an existing one.
 A POST request is used to create a new entity.
 It can also be used to send data to the server, for example, customer information, file upload, etc. using HTML forms.

 # Rest API Testing